bendwild/afromedica/content/Extra/Guide.md

 2. Add the tags to the properties section
 	1. ![[Pasted image 20250804204940.png]]
 3. Then add the tags to the code
-4. Then add the tags to the [[Afromedica Academy]] site (both in the properties section and in the code)
+4. Then add the tags to the [[content/en/Afromedica Academy/Afromedica Academy]] site (both in the properties section and in the code)

 # Properties
 ![[Pasted image 20250804205309.png]]